Anatoly Gurevich: Life

-Gurevich was born into a Jewish family in Kharkiv.
+Gurevich was born into a Jewish family in Kharkov.
 Both his father and his mother were pharmacists.
 From 1929 to 1933, he was a member of the paramilitary sports organisation called OSOAVIAKHIM.
 After that, he was a part of the air defence and later took a communication operator course.

 In 1933, he enrolled at the Leningrad Institute of Railway Transport where he displayed proficiency for learning languages and translation.
 He learnt German, French, and English there.
 On 1 September 1935, he was appointed to a course for training people at the Intourist travel agency.
 When the Spanish Civil War began, Gurevich volunteered to help.
 Along with a large group he travelled to Spain and arrived at Cartagena on 30 December 1937.
 He was appointed as an adjunct translator on submarine C-4 of the Second Spanish Republic, Spanish Republican Navy.
 In Autumn 1938, Gurevich returned to Moscow.
 In 1939, he underwent training in the intelligence school of the Main Intelligence Directorate in Moscow.